AmoedoVik/synth-pages-nice/README.md

 # synth-weather
 Synthpages

-A weather checker made and customized by Synthrise's Utilities division.
+''A weather checker made and customized by Synthrise's Utilities division.

--Fictitious technology company.
+-Fictitious technology company.''